-- 1. Measure must adhere to CMS statutory requirements, - 2.
-Measure must address an important condition/topic for which there is analytic evidence that a performance gap exists for under-served and under-resourced populations groups, and that measure implementation can lead to improvement in desired outcomes, costs, resource utilization or seamless care coordination. - Measure is preferred to be fully developed, tested, and validated in the acute inpatient setting - 4.
-Measure must address a Meaningful Measure area, with preference for measures addressing the high priority domains and/or measurement gaps for future measure consideration - 5.
-Measure must promote alignment across HHS and CMS programs - Measure steward will provide CMS with technical assistance and clarifications on the measure as needed - 7.
-If feasible, measure must be digital, such as an eCQM
+- 1. Measure must adhere to CMS statutory requirements. - 2.
+Measure must address an important condition/topic for which there is analytic evidence that a performance gap exists for under-served and under-resourced populations groups, and that measure implementation can lead to improvement in desired outcomes, costs, resource utilization or seamless care coordination. - 3.
+Measure is preferred to be fully developed, tested, and validated in the acute inpatient setting. - 4.
+Measure must address a Meaningful Measure area, with preference for measures addressing the high priority domains and/or measurement gaps for future measure consideration. - 5.
+Measure must promote alignment across HHS and CMS programs. - Measure steward will provide CMS with technical assistance and clarifications on the measure as needed for review and presentation of the measure at PRMR and during